What is a revision total shoulder replacement?

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-A revision total shoulder replacement can fail with time.
+A revision total shoulder replacement can fail with time if it wears out or the original problem comes back.

 For more on how this information was prepared, click here.